Magneto: Combining Small and Large Language Models for Schema Matching: Related Work

-\myparagraph{Traditional Methods} Over the years, researchers have developed and combined various approaches for automatic schema matching~\cite{schemaMatchBookRahm2011, doan2012integrationBook,valentine2021}.
-A straightforward yet effective approach is detecting overlap in column names~\cite{cupid2001,melnik2002similarity,coma2002} and overlap in column values~\cite{comaplusplus2005,attributediscovery2011}.
+\myparagraph{Traditional Methods} A straightforward approach for \smabrev is detecting overlap in column names~\cite{cupid2001,melnik2002similarity,coma2002} and overlap in column values~\cite{comaplusplus2005,attributediscovery2011}.
 Some incorporate relaxations when measuring overlaps, such as accounting for syntactic and semantic similarities between column names and values~\cite{cupid2001,comaplusplus2005}.
 Others also consider factors like data type relevance and value distribution~\cite{comaplusplus2005,attributediscovery2011}.
 Among these, the \coma algorithm stands out for integrating the most strategies and weighting their outputs to achieve better accuracy~\cite{coma2002, comaplusplus2005}, often remaining competitive even against more recent approaches~\cite{valentine2021}.

-However, these approaches often struggle to capture complex relationships and deeper semantics within datasets, resulting in poor accuracy when identifying semantically valid matches~\cite{khatiwada2023santos}.
+However, these approaches often struggle to capture complex relationships and deeper semantics within datasets~\cite{khatiwada2023santos}.